Clinical Trials (PDQ®)

 - Patients with a history of bleeding varices in previous 1 year are excluded (unless patient has subsequently had a liver transplant).
 Those with gastric varices or varices that are deemed as high risk by the endoscopist should be placed on appropriate medical therapy as advised by the gastroenterologist.

-- History of peptic ulcer disease or hemorrhagic gastritis within 6 months of TRC105 administration, unless patient has received adequate treatment for peptic ulcer disease or hemorrhagic gastritis and has evidence of complete resolution documented by EGD.
+- History of peptic ulcer disease or hemorrhagic gastritis within 6 months of TRC105 administration, unless patient has received adequate treatment for peptic ulcer disease or hemorrhagic gastritis and has evidence of complete resolution documented by esophagogastroduodenoscopy (EGD).
 Mild gastritis is allowed.

-- HIV-positive patients receiving anti-retroviral therapy are excluded from this study due to the possibility of pharmacokinetic interactions between antiretroviral medications and TRC105.
+- Human immunodeficiency virus (HIV)-positive patients receiving anti-retroviral therapy are excluded from this study due to the possibility of pharmacokinetic interactions between antiretroviral medications and TRC105.
 HIV positive patients not receiving antiretroviral therapy are excluded due to the possibility that TRC105 may worsen their condition and the likelihood that the underlying condition may obscure the attribution of adverse events with respect to TRC105.

 - History of hypersensitivity reaction to human or mouse antibody products.